Multidimensional Chebyshev Systems - just a definition: History of Chebyshev systems

-What concerns other areas where Chebyshev systems have found numerous applications, one has to mention the book of L. Schumaker, \emph{Spline Functions: basic theory}, $1983,$ which contains an exhaustive consideration of spline theory where splines are piecewise elements of Chebyshev systems.
+What concerns other areas where Chebyshev systems have found numerous applications, one has to mention the book of \cite{schumaker} which contains an exhaustive consideration of spline theory where splines are piecewise functions belonging to a Chebyshev system.